xwzliang/videocr-PaddleOCR/README.md

 - `use_fullframe`

-  By default, only the bottom third of each frame is used for OCR.
-You can explicitly use the full frame if your subtitles are not within the bottom third of each frame.
+  By default, the specified cropped area is used for OCR or if a crop is not specified, then the bottom third of the frame will be used.
+By setting this value to `True` the entire frame will be used.

+- `crop_x`, `crop_y`, `crop_width`, `crop_height`

+  Specifies the bounding area in pixels for the portion of the frame that will be used for OCR.

 - `det_model_dir`